Nepul321/reactapp/README.md

 # reactapp
-This is a simple react app.
+This is a simple color flipper with react and javascript.